mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 ```
 bash scripts/ner.sh

-The command above will run in the background, you can view the results the file ner_log.txt.
+The command above will run in the background, you can view training logs in ner_log.txt.

 If you choose F1 as assessment method, the result will be as follows:
 Precision 0.920507